nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ### VRF is no longer used for uniqueness

-VRFs are no longer uniqueness boundaries and the `enforce_unique` field has been removed.
-A new uniqueness constraint has been added to the VRF `rd` field, which requires it to be unique for each `Namespace`.
+`VRF` objects can no longer be used for uniqueness boundaries and the `enforce_unique` field has been removed.
+A new uniqueness constraint has been added to the `VRF` `rd` field, which requires it to be unique for each `Namespace`.

 The foreign key relationship from `Prefix` to `VRF` has been inverted and replaced with a many-to-many relationship from `VRF` to `Prefix`.
 Now each `Prefix` can be assigned to one or more `VRF` object in the same `Namespace`.

 Lastly, one or more `Device`/`VirtualMachine` objects can now be assigned to a `VRF`.
 A `VRF` must be assigned to a `Device`/`VirtualMachine` before it may be assigned to an `Interface`/`VMInterface`.
-This is the modeling equivalent of creating a VRF in the device configuration before it may be used on an interface.
+This is the modeling equivalent of creating a `VRF` in the device configuration before it may be used on an interface.

 ### IPAddress to Interface relationship was inverted

-> This also applies to `VMInterface` objects

-In Nautobot 1.x the relationship from an IPAddress to an Interface was done by way of a foreign key to `Interface` on the `IPAddress` object.
-This implementation was flawed in that if a need arose to assign the same IP address to multiple Interfaces, it required the creation of duplicate `IPAddress` objects with the same `host` address in order to assign each one to a different `Interface`.
+In Nautobot 1.x the relationship from an `IPAddress` to an `Interface`/`VMInterface` was done by way of a foreign key to `Interface`/`VMInterface` on the `IPAddress` object.
+This implementation was flawed in that if a need arose to assign the same IP address to multiple interfaces, it required the creation of duplicate `IPAddress` objects with the same `host` address in order to assign each one to a different `Interface`/`VMInterface`.

 As of Nautobot 2.0, this relationships was inverted.
-Now an `Interface` has a many-to-many relationship to `IPAddresses`.
-This allows the same `IPAddress` object to be assigned to multiple `Interface` objects without the need to create duplicate `IPAdress` objects.
+Now an `Interface`/`VMInterface` has a many-to-many relationship to `IPAddresses`.
+This allows the same `IPAddress` object to be assigned to multiple `Interface`/`VMInterface` objects without the need to create duplicate `IPAdress` objects.

 ### VRF is now assigned to Interface/VMInterface, not IPAddress